Nithishraj2005115/19EC404-_-Electronic-circuits-II/1c FREQUENCY RESPONSE OF CURRENT SERIES FEEDBACK AMPLIFIER.md

 ---

 **Conclusion:**
-The frequency response of the current series feedback amplifier was studied.
+The frequency response of the current shunt feedback amplifier was studied.
 It was observed that the **gain decreases** while the **bandwidth increases** when negative feedback is applied, confirming the theoretical expectations.

 ---

 **End of Experiment**